-From a market perspective this is not surprising as Faringdon is not and never has been a viable commercial centre as envisaged and simply building large quantities of new housing will not change this .There is no employment expansion potential at Shrivenham and with the considerably more prime opportunities emerging only a few miles away in Swindon and to the east with the Science Vale growth initiative, it is inevitable that businesses will prefer to locate in these areas, particularly when the main arterial route serving Faringdon and Shrivenham, the A420, is so notoriously congested.
+From a market perspective this is not surprising as Faringdon is not and never has been a viable commercial centre as envisaged and simply building large quantities of new housing will not change this.
+There is no employment expansion potential at Shrivenham and with the considerably more prime opportunities emerging only a few miles away in Swindon and to the east with the Science Vale growth initiative, it is inevitable that businesses will prefer to locate in these areas, particularly when the main arterial route serving Faringdon and Shrivenham, the A420, is so notoriously congested.

-The plan proposals are therefore simply not sustainable without a clear and unequivocal commitment, as a precondition to development, to the essential upgrading of the A420 (as well as the other main routes through the Vale- A34/A417/A338) as outlined in the document attached at Appendix 2 prepared by Hindhaugh Associates following on from their TIA produced in the Spring of 2014; and the recognition of and a plan to deter, the potential for "ratrunning" through the Vale villages with the enormous environmental damage that will result.
+The Plan proposals are therefore simply not sustainable without a clear and unequivocal commitment, as a precondition to development, to the essential upgrading of the A420 (as well as the other main routes through the Vale A34/A417/A338) as outlined in the document attached at Appendix 3 prepared by Hindhaugh Associates; and the recognition of and a plan to deter, the potential for 'rat running' through the Vale villages with the enormous environmental damage that will result.